InOr3p/obsidian-notes/COD/Clickjacking.md

 ## Example

 A web user accesses a decoy website (perhaps this is a link provided by an email) and clicks on a button to win a prize.
 Unknowingly, they have been deceived by an attacker into pressing an alternative hidden button and this results in the payment of an account on another site.
 This is an example of a clickjacking attack.
 The technique depends upon the incorporation of an invisible, actionable web page (or multiple pages) containing a button or hidden link, say, within an iframe.
-The iframe is overlaid on top of the user's anticipated decoy web page content but it''s made almost invisible.
+The iframe is overlaid on top of the user's anticipated decoy web page content, but it's made almost invisible.
 Hence, the victim will see the decoy web page, but it'll click on the target website (iframe).

 ```html
 <head>